Youngest Son and 8th Child

 He served in World War II.
 During his retirement he captured those experiences in words and photos from his time in India and China.

-A look at a distant time through the eyes of someone who was not only there but kept these memories, we can now see the albums he created.
+A look at a distant time through the eyes of someone who was not only there but kept these memories.
+We can now all see these albums he created.
 See the albums via this highlighted link.

 The purpose of this website is to provide stories and oral histories of our many family members.
 Whether the OGs of Aunts and Uncles to the current Gen Colchamiro they are linked to pages throughout this site.

-One of the oral history recordings is from Uncle Oscar who provided us with his story of Mrs. Kaminsky and The Stage Coach Driver.
+One of the oral history recordings is from Uncle Oscar, recorded by me (Marty) at his 90th birthday party.
+He provided us with his story of Mrs. Kaminsky and The Stage Coach Driver.
 Below is the recording of that wonderful story.

 07/14/98 as written by Pearl